-Food deserts are prevalent in urban, low-income and downtown areas, but why is it a problem?
-Since over 29 million people in the U.S. are living in a food desert, solutions to this national problem should be addressed.
+Food deserts are prevalent in urban, low-income, and downtown areas.
+Since over 29 million people in the U.S. are living in a food desert (2017), solutions to this national problem should be top of mind.

 Food deserts increase obesity rates.
-Having less access to nutritious foods, forces low income communities to eat foods that are accessible.
-Fast food restaurants and corner stores feed the families in the communities because they are built in abundance and on practically every corner.
+Having minimal access to nutritious foods forces individuals in low income communities to eat unhealthy foods that are more accessible.
+Fast food restaurants and corner stores feed the families in these types of communities.

-Eat Better Live Better feels that it is our responsibility to provide these communities with access to affordable and healthy foods.
-We are currently designing and implementing a project to create a resolve for food deserts.
+Eat Better Live Better feels that it is our responsibility to increase access to affordable and healthy foods.
+We are currently designing and implementing a project to boost resolve in relation to the food desert issue.

-We are proud to announce that the Eat Better Live Better Mobile Produce Trucks will be launching in Georgia and Florida by the turn of 2018.
-Bringing Farmers Market quality produce, nuts, grains and oils to service these communities is an exciting and necessary addition to our initiative in creating healthier communities.
+We are proud to announce that Eat Better Live Better Mobile Produce Trucks will be launching in Georgia and Florida by the turn of 2018.
+Bringing Farmers Market quality produce, nuts, grains, and oils to these communities is both exciting and necessary.

-It is time to help resolve the national food desert problem and Eat Better and Live Better by providing access to healthy foods to the people who need it.
+It is time to fight for individuals living in food deserts, and Eat Better and Live Better is taking steps to provide access to fresh and healthy foods for all!